nytimes/pourover/index.md

 A PourOver `Filter` belongs to a collection and is associated with some way in which that collection may be filtered: an attribute, a function, etc. The filter caches which items correspond to its possibilities.
 Every filter has a hash of possibilities, each possibility has a list of `cids`.
 Filters can either be used statefully or statelessly (we will show examples of this below in the filter section).

 **MatchSet**
 The result of a query on a filter is a `MatchSet`.
 A MatchSet is like an array of cids but it remembers how it was created.
-Since a `MatchSet` may be the result of aribtrary unions, intersections, and differences, it is necessary to remember how it was composed so that individual operations may be undone or updated.
+Since a `MatchSet` may be the result of arbitrary unions, intersections, and differences, it is necessary to remember how it was composed so that individual operations may be undone or updated.
 For example: say you queried for red OR blue OR green dresses.
 The state of the color filter is now set to red OR blue OR green.
 But then, a new blue dress is added to the collection.
 The `MatchSet`'s memory -- called its `stack` -- knows automatically how to update itself based on the new dress addition.
 Without the user having to do anything, the color filter's current matchset state now contains the new dress.

 **View**
 A `View` stores a composite state of a collection, often what is meant to be rendered.
 There can be many views per collection.
 Views can be paged.
 Moreover, a view has a selection function which tells the view how to compose its various filters to produce the current set.
 For example, say you picked red OR blue OR green dresses that are strapless and from 1996.
 The view would have a selection function that intersects the color filter's `MatchSet` with that of the style filter and the year filter.
 However, the view could, alternatively, be told to union its filters together.
 Views also cache the items currently filtered/sorted by its state for fast re-renders.